Pour yourself a cup and come on in. |

 In the fall of 1961, I left home for college after selling all of the old ham gear and buying the latest rig on the market -

+The Gonset G-76 is in the upper left desk opening.
 My college experience included a lot of hamming and very little studying, and after three colleges in three years I finally graduated with an associate degree in electronics.
 I then went to work as a Q. A. technician with a local packaging manufacturer.
 About the same time, I married a lovely lady and we set out to build our life together.
+Hamming was never quite the same after that time; the pressures of house payments, car payments, payments, payments, payments, etc., plus all the new responsibilities really put the squeeze on hamming.
+I managed to build an assortment of Heathkit rigs through the 1960's and into the 70's, but had little time to use them.

 By the mid 70's, our family had grown to include a son and daughter.
 My work switched to a process engineering role and it required long hours, whether on the road or in the office.
 I retained my equipment and helped set up a couple of local 2 meter repeaters, but otherwise I was almost totally inactive as a ham.
 I did keep up with the changes in amateur licensing and got my advanced ticket so I could keep my band privileges when incentive licensing came along.